Please be aware of scams that can affect investors.

 Past performance is not a guide to future results.

 See latest monthly factsheet below for performance history.

 At close 16-Apr-2014Ord

 Source: Morningstar, NAV = Net Asset Value, excluding income.

 Sir Walter Raleigh House

 Incorporated in Jersey with registered number 91671

 The objective of Aberdeen Asian Income Fund Limited is to provide investors with a total return primarily through investing in Asian Pacific securities, including those with an above-average yield.
 The Company does not expect, at least initially, to have any significant Japanese exposure.

-In this webcast, Andrew Gillan gives an update on a wide range of subjects including the Trust’s performance, the geographic and sectoral positioning of the portfolio and an outlook for the Trust.
+In this webcast, Flavia Cheong gives an update on a wide range of subjects including the Trust’s performance, the geographic and sectoral positioning of the portfolio and an outlook for the Trust.